ui-schema/ui-schema/packages/docs/src/content/docs/core-pluginstack.md

 ### Example PluginStack Custom Form

-Full custom form as example on how to use the `PluginStack` directly, also checkout `applyPluginStack` for further usages.
+Full custom form as example on how to use the `PluginStack` directly, also checkout `applyWidgetEngine` for further usages.

 ```json
 {